 How to Write a Catering Business Plan

 The process of how to write a catering business plan includes general business plan needs like the executive summary, market analysis, and financial projections.
 It also includes catering-specific sections like the equipment list and liability insurance.
+It might even have a type of restaurant risk assessment.

 These 10 elements of a complete catering business plan will give you the structure to craft a well-rounded plan.
 They’ll also give you a jumping-off point once you take your business from a plan into the actionable stages.